yodrew/yodrew.github.io/_pages/psychology.md

 [^1]: Sometimes, doctors go on strike.
 Life expectancy increases overnight by 9 years.
 It falls again the day the strike ends.
 See Dr Robert S Mendelsohn, _Confessions of a Medical Heretic_ for this and other amusing facts about medicine.
 See also [Medical Myths](https://foodkills.org/medicalmyths/)
 [^2]: Joseph Chilton Pearce, _Evolution's End_
-[^3]: This explains the unconscious motivation for the macabre fascination with genetics.
-This negligible and corrupt quasi-science is shot through with disgust for life and mechanistic control-freakishness.
+[^3]: This explains the unconscious motivation behind the macabre fascination with genetics.
+This negligible and corrupt quasi-science is shot through with self-hatred, disgust for life, and mechanistic control-freakishness.
+Fortunately, there is a way to heal from the traumatic origins of these pathological states.
+Then we could go back to leaving genetics to genes and the normal attraction to beauty and strength.
+[^4]: Joseph Chilton Pearce in _Magical Child Matures_, George Gurdjieff in _In Search of the Miraculous_, and Da Free John in _The Eating Gorilla Comes in Peace_ discuss the triune nature of man's intelligence.
+Also see the [glossary](/front/introduction#glossary) for my overview of the psyche's nature, qualities, and functioning.
-[^4]: ["Enigma 2012"](https://divinecosmos.com/videos/free-videos/374-the-2012-enigma-free-full-length-documentary-film/), a lecture on video by David Wilcock
+[^5]: ["Enigma 2012"](https://divinecosmos.com/videos/free-videos/374-the-2012-enigma-free-full-length-documentary-film/), a lecture on video by David Wilcock
-[^5]: This echoes one of Gurdjieff's main points that a proper psychology and method of living will enable people to deal with life's inevitable _shocks_.
+[^6]: This echoes one of Gurdjieff's main points: that a proper psychology and method of living will enable people to deal with life's inevitable _shocks_.
 See Ouspensky's incomparable spiritual book, [*In Search of the Miraculous*](/f/search.pdf)\*.
-[^6]: See my longer essay about cataclysm, [catastrophe](/conjecture/catastrophe)
+[^7]: See my longer essay about cataclysm, [catastrophe](/conjecture/catastrophe)
-[^7]: Psychologists Michael Meade and James Hillman say it all with the title of their 1993 book, _We’ve Had a Hundred Years of Psychotherapy—And the World’s Getting Worse_.
+[^8]: Psychologists Michael Meade and James Hillman say it all with the title of their 1993 book, _We’ve Had a Hundred Years of Psychotherapy—And the World’s Getting Worse_.
-[^8]: Bernarr Zovluck, [Alternative Healing](http://towardsfreedom.com/iwrters/bernarr-zovluck/alternative-healing-what-nobody-understands/): What Nobody Understands.
+[^9]: Bernarr Zovluck, [Alternative Healing](http://towardsfreedom.com/iwrters/bernarr-zovluck/alternative-healing-what-nobody-understands/): What Nobody Understands.
 Frederic Patenaude met this Los Angeles hygienist and mentioned him and his advice to me.
-This comment would help me connect darkness with hygiene a decade later.
+His comment would help me connect darkness with hygiene a decade later.
-[^9]: Panacea is, in Greek legend, the sister of Hygieia.
+[^10]: Panacea is, in Greek legend, the sister of Hygieia.